Report last updated: 10/14/2014

 During the big game season, archery and muzzleloader hunting is allowed on weekdays only at Eagle's Nest Open Space.
 You must possess a valid Colorado Parks and Wildlife hunting license for the archery or muzzleloading season.

 Hunters are also allowed to access the U.S. Forest Service land adjacent to Eagle's Nest via the Eagle's Nest trails.
-Hunters must have their firearms unloaded while passing through the Eagle's Nest Open Space.
+Rifle hunters must have their firearms unloaded while passing through the Eagle's Nest Open Space.
 It is your responsibility to know the boundaries between public and private land.
 A good map is recommended as part of your hunt.
 Rifle hunting and small game hunting is not allowed on Eagle's Nest Open Space.
 Overnight parking is not allowed.

 Hunters must sign in and sign out at the trailhead and National Forest Access points.
 Regulation brochures are available at the trailhead.